Devansh-Walia/Devansh-Walia/README.md

 <h1 align="center">Hi 👋, I'm Devansh walia</h1>
 <h3 align="center">A passionate Full Stack Developer from Dehradun, India</h3>
 <p>
-  I'm an enthusiastic, and energetic person who has a flexible and creative approach towards problem solving.
-I like helping people and I try to make an environment where all of my peers and friends can work hard, and be honest with one another.
-I am a member of GDSC where we work on organizing diffrent events related to diffrent technologies.
-I love sports, chess, swimming and anything that helps me do something  diffrent everyday.
-I also love coffee and a great book that goes with it.
+ I'm a passionate, dynamic person with a flexible and innovative problem-solving approach.
+I enjoy assisting others, and I strive to create an atmosphere in which all of my peers and friends can work hard and be open with one another.
+I am a member of the GDSC, where we organize various events relating to various technologies.
+Sports, chess, swimming, and anything else that allows me to do something different every day are among my favorites.
+I also enjoy coffee and a good book to go with it.
 </p>
 <!-- <img align="center" padding="20" src="https://github-readme-stats.vercel.app/api/top-langs?username=devansh-walia&show_icons=true&locale=en&layout=compact" alt="devansh-walia" />
 --->